-Critical race studies; Black feminism; Race in Brazil; Afro-Latin Studies; African diaspora studies
+Critical race studies; black feminism; gender and race in Brazil; HIV/AIDS, health policy, and human rights; Afro-Latin studies; African diaspora studies

 • “Race and Nation in Twentieth and Twenty-First Century Brazil,” Latin American Research Review, vol. 6, no. 3, 2011, pp. 201-206.